Soroban in Murano

 Project Engineer, January 2003 – May 2004

-As part of the project engineering team, worked with project managers and clients to develop customized solutions that extended CombineNet’s core framework to meet our clients’ needs.
+Developed customized solutions that extended CombineNet's core framework to meet our clients' needs.
 Developed databases, new features, and interface improvements that would eventually be brought back into the framework for use in all other client-facing projects.